sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-1.md

 /home/tryhackme/folder4

+Use `pwd` to print the directory you are currently in.

 </details>

 ## Task 6: Searching for Files

-Task 6 introduces commands used to search the filesystem:

-* `find`: can be used to search for files in the filesystem
-* `grep`: can be used to search the contents of files for specific values
+You can search the filesystem for files by name or other attributes with `find`. `grep` can be used to search the contents of files for specific values.

 <details>